alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/help-users-prepare-change/index.md

 + to build in updates when you get the details from your policy colleagues
 + for users to find the content and know what they must do to prepare

 Focus on removing any duplicated content first.
-If you identify duplication across guidance owned by other organisations as well as your own, you’ll need to work with them.
+If you identify duplication across guidance owned by other organisations as well as your own, you'll need to work with them.

 If you have time, make general improvements too.